MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000753-scenario-include.md

-Get an in-depth analysis of the Bill of Materials (BOM) for selected manufacturing items.
+Get an in-depth analysis of the bills of materials (BOMs) for selected manufacturing items.
 Offers a clear hierarchy of components.
-Subcomponents are indented against their respective parent items.
+Subcomponents are indented below their parent items.